Commercial Real Estate Appraisal Review: Essential Handbook to a Necessary and Influential 2nd Opinion

 - The obligation to the client isn’t met.

-- It isn’t clear who owns the appraised property.
+- It isn’t clear who owns the appraised commercial property.

 - Too much time has elapsed between the CRE appraisal and the loan.